Steve Blackman: Late career (2002-present)

-Sporadic appearances (2007–2024)

 Blackman returned to WWE for a single night on the Raw 15th Anniversary Special on December 10, 2007, taking part in a battle royal.
 He was eliminated by Flash Funk.

 In August 2010, Blackman was interviewed for regular WWE.com feature "Where Are They Now?", which features former superstars discussing their careers and current situations.
-Blackman recalled how he "loved doing hardcore matches" and that he had a "lot of good matches with Bob Holly, Kane, a bunch of those guys."
+Blackman recalled how he "loved doing hardcore matches" and that he had a "lot of good matches with Hardcore Holly, Kane, a bunch of those guys."
 On the subject of a return to the ring Blackman said: "Some days when I feel really good I get tempted" and "I miss being out there".

 In 2013, Blackman appeared on The JBL and Cole Show, a show on WWE's YouTube channel.

 In November 2024, Blackman appeared on From the WWE Vault on WWE's YouTube channel in which he introduced and discussed his SummerSlam 2000 match against Shane McMahon.